EASS-HIT-PART-A-2022-CLASS-III/MailsGenerator/README.md

  ### Run Unit-Tests with Pytest

- 1. Build with Docker-Compose
+ 1. Build with Docker-Compose:
  ```
  docker-compose up -d
  ```
- 2. Enter to the "mails-generator-service" with bash:
+ 2. First test - enter to the "mails-generator-service" with bash:
  ```
  docker-compose exec mails-generator-service bash
  ```